Annkkitaaa/Annkkitaaa/README.md

 - 📫 How to reach me **ankitasingh15.102@gmail.com**

 ### Experience
 - Working as a **Data Scientist** at **[Networth Corp](https://www.networth-corp.com/)**.
 Developing a topic modeling pipeline, designing an evaluation framework, and building a robust chunking module for efficient text preprocessing.
+Also developing a Python chunking module for sentiment-aware processing within token limits and building an evaluation framework to assess model outputs on key metrics.
 - Worked as a **Data Science Intern** at **[Infinite Analytics](https://infiniteanalytics.com/)**.
 Developed a Q-learning-based campaign optimization model to improve marketing strategies.
 Analyzed campaign metadata, extracting insights to boost engagement and targeting.
 - Worked as a **Research Intern** at **[IIT (ISM) Dhanbad](https://mnc.iitism.ac.in/)**.
 Applied Graph Neural Networks (GNN) to analyze a dataset of yoga images, identifying joint points as nodes in the network.